 What are you doing every day that can help you grow your bank account?
 If you can’t answer that question, it’s time to develop some new money habits.

 Just like with your physical health, your financial health depends on the daily decisions you make every day.
 While healthy habits such as eating better and exercising keep you fit, certain money habits can keep you financially comfortable and help you establish wealth.
-Click through for money habits you should be doing on a daily basis if you want to be rich.
+Here are some money habits you should be doing on a daily basis if you want to be rich.

 1. Spend Less Than You Earn